bazelbuild/rules_go/README.rst

       }),
   )

-To build a specific `go_binary`_ target for a target platform, use the `go_cross_binary`_ rule.
+To build a specific `go_binary`_ target for a target platform or using a specific golang SDK version, use the `go_cross_binary`_ rule.
 This is useful for producing multiple binaries for different platforms in a single build.

 To build a specific `go_test`_ target for a target platform, set the ``goos`` and ``goarch`` attributes on that rule.